 While the total amount of genetic material in our DNA is essentially unchanged and the machinery- enzymes responsible for replication and repair are remarkably unchanged, what can be said about this newly estimated intrinsic mutation rate?

-While I am no biologist, geneticist or something in between, my understanding after a somewhat lengthy review of the literature is that this intrinsic mutation rate is subject to change as a result of the selective pressures put upon the organism in question.
-As these researchers describe in their theoretical hypothesis, “Stable environments would favour low mutation rates (anti-mutator genotypes), constrained only by the costs of error-repair mechanisms.
+While I am no geneticist, my understanding after a somewhat lengthy review of the literature is that this intrinsic mutation rate is subject to change as a result of the selective pressures put upon the organism in question.
+As these researchers describe in their theoretical hypothesis, “Stable environments would favor low mutation rates (anti-mutator genotypes), constrained only by the costs of error-repair mechanisms.
 In contrast to this, environments subjected to frequent changes would select for increased mutation rates (mutator genotypes) that permit faster adaptation to the new conditions.”
 (1).

 Essentially their argument is that organisms in rapidly changing environments would and do benefit from increased genetic mutation rates as this increases the likelihood of acquiring beneficial mutations supporting better reproductive fitness.
 Organisms in rather stable environments, however, would benefit from decreasing this intrinsic mutation rate (also called replication fidelity) to as near the error repair rate (capacity to repair DNA) as possible.